Amegatron/php-sync/README.md

 ## PHP-SYNC ##
 ### (First draft) ###

-This package provides a set of interfaces which should ease the process of synchronizing different PHP scripts running in parallel.
+This package provides a set of interfaces and generic implementations which should ease the process of synchronizing different PHP scripts running in parallel.

 #### Locks ####